General

 Yes.
 However, if you study on a non-Washington University study abroad program, you will have to either a) continue with the language at Washington University when you return; OR b) take a placement exam to show proficiency in the third year of that language.

-Majors in the Eurasian Studies, European Studies, and Global Asias concentrations must study abroad in a country relevant to their concentration area.
-Otherwise, they will not meet the study abroad requirement and will need to complete an additional 300 or 400 level course on campus.
+Those of you pursuing the Eurasian Studies, European Studies, and Global Asias concentrations must study abroad in a country relevant to your concentration area.
+Otherwise, you won't meet the study abroad requirement and will need to complete an additional 3000 or 4000 level course on campus.
+This extra course may be a Research Methods course (for those in the Development or International Affairs concentration), a core course (for those in the Development or International Affairs concentration), or an elective course.

-For all other concentrations, please consult the Study Abroad Advisor for Global Studies, Dr. Rebecca Clouser.
+For all other concentrations, please consult the Study Abroad Advisor for Global Studies, Professor Nicole Svobodny.

-No. The exception to this is if you are studying abroad on a Washington University approved language program; this can, in some cases, fulfill credits toward your language requirement and represent your study abroad experience.
-Please consult the Study Abroad Advisor for Global Studies, Dr. Rebecca Clouser about the language exception.
+No. The exception to this is if you're studying abroad on a Washington University approved language program; this can, in some cases, fulfill credits toward your language requirement and represent your study abroad experience.
+Please consult the Study Abroad Advisor for Global Studies, Professor Nicole Svobodny, about the language exception.

 Yes.
 Please consult Grants and Scholarships on the Overseas Programs page for study abroad programs and postgraduate research opportunities.
 For a longer list of potential funding sources, see the Global.wustl website.